KirdesMF/CedricGourville_7_18082021/README.md

 Once the seed is done, you can start the front application in the browser [http://localhost:3000](http://localhost:3000/) and you'll have new user and post (see `server/prisma/seed.ts`)

+## Database

+you can use prisma studio (see [http://localhost:5555/](http://localhost:5555/)), to edit a user, post, like, comment, etc.

 ## Shutdown

 You can run the following command to shutdown the containers: